 NO CONNECTING SOCKETS: Do not use any connecting socket or extension cords.
-Be sure to use private line or socket as the main power source.
+Be sure to use a private line or socket as the main power source.
 Failure to do so could result in electric shock or fire.

-1.2 STOP THINK ACT
+STOP THINK ACT 1.2